Harsharameshwar/React-Blog/README.md

 # React-Blog

-This application is an BLog which has been built using MERN Stack
+This application is an Blog which has been built using MERN Stack

 - Just clone the project and change the directory to respective folder and type the command npm install